SlangLab-NU/VoiceCollector/README.md

 ## Welcome to Voice Collector! 🎙️

 Hello there!
 We're thrilled to have you here.
-Our application is not just any ordinary data collection platform.
 We're on a mission to make voice recognition inclusive for everyone, especially for those with speech impairments.

-### **Why is Our Dataset Special? 🌟**
+### **About this app! 🌟**

-1. **A Heart for Impaired Speakers**: Our platform stands out because it focuses on impaired speakers, making sure their voices are heard and recognized.

-2. **A Treasure Trove of Data**: We're proud to offer a dataset packed with high-quality audio from dysarthria speakers, detailing different severity levels.
-As of now, this is the most extensive public dataset in this unique domain.

-3. **Powered by Cutting-Edge Tech**: We've embraced wav2vec 2.0, a top-notch pre-trained speech recognition model, to refine our validation process.
-This ensures pristine data quality and also provides additional insights like intelligibility scores.
+Voice Collector is a simple application designed to collect voice data.
+It comprises a web application and a backend server, working harmoniously to provide a seamless user experience.

+Web Application

+The web application is built with React, a powerful JavaScript library for building user interfaces, and Material-UI, a popular React UI framework.
+The main component RecordMUI orchestrates the user interface, allowing users to navigate through prompts, record their responses, and submit recordings.
+It fetches data from the backend using Axios and manages various states to control the recording and submission process.
+The AudioRecorder component, imported from AudioRecorderCommon.js, handles audio recording through the browser, managing microphone permissions and providing feedback to the user through UI elements.

+Backend Server

+The backend server is crafted using Flask, a lightweight WSGI web application framework in Python.
+It handles requests related to reference text, recording, receiving audio files, and validation of audio files.
+It consists of two main blueprints: Speak and Validate.
+The Speak blueprint handles the retrieval and submission of audio data.
+The Validate blueprint manages the validation pipeline to ensure the audio data is in the correct format and has appropriate volume and pauses.
+The server employs Minio for S3-compatible storage service to securely store the audio recordings.
+The backend functionalities are encapsulated into Docker containers which are orchestrated using Docker Compose, ensuring easy deployment and management.

 ### **Host It Yourself! 🛠️**